democracyforwardaotearoanewzealand/introduction/README.md

 There are 12 functions within DF, and I consider them the jewels of life: Knowledge, Wisdom, Understanding, Freedom, Justice, Equality, Food, Clothing, Shelter, Love, Peace, Happiness.
 I think each of the party members (I am not sure how many there are) might fit within one of these.
 I chose Understanding.
 Maybe one or more works for you based on your skills and conditioning and passions.

 People email ideas in.
-Every weekend the survweys are broadcast on FTA TV.
+Every weekend the surveys are broadcast on FTA TV.
 People use the rods to vote.
 The votes are counted.
 The decision becomes policy.
 Then the decisions get implented.

 https://elections.nz/media-and-news/2026/2026-broadcasting-allocation-decision is important.